Nasr-Syed/Nasr-Syed/README.md

 </tr>
 </table>

+- ⚡ Fun fact: I am an engineer with a diverse range of expertise, including electrical building design, and project management experience with electrical design of 5G towers across North America!
 <!---
 Nasr-Syed/Nasr-Syed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.